leungchinghei0013-max/Unifont-subsets/README.md

 # Why do I make this?
 Unifont was splited into two fonts (or three, if including CSUR).
 One of them is for plane 0, and the other one is for plane 1 and 2 (called "Unifont_Upper").
 This seems fine, except Latin Extended-E and Latin Extended-F was seperated.
 So I decided to split them into different scripts instead.
 The other reason is that I may want to add characters, but I don't want to sent them to Unifoundary.
 So I'll put them here instead.

+# Any missing characters or redundant characters?
+Tell me in the issues tab.
+You're welcome!